-A small and homely co-ed day and boarding school for 11-19 year olds in the beautiful, leafy town of Market Harborough, Leicestershire.
-It has a huge international intake (60 nationalities) and also boasts a top Football Academy.
+A new head with exciting new plans for this co-ed day and boarding school for 11-19 year olds in Market Harborough.
+The school may be small but it has a huge international intake (60 nationalities) and also boasts a top Football Academy.

 In the beautiful market town of Market Harborough, voted Muddy’s Best Place to Live in Leicestershire, the location couldn’t be better but don’t take my word for it, just ask the parents who’ve liked it so much they’ve moved here.

 Being almost in the middle of the country, means there’s excellent links to London (a one-hour train ride) and easy access from Nottingham, Warwickshire, Cambridge and even Birmingham.
 It takes a mere 15 minutes to get here from Leicester via train and is very close to Northants too.